d3b-center/pbta-splicing/analyses/clustering_analysis/README.md

 There are 3 types of outputs to this script per input data matrix:

-1. `cluster_membership.pdf`: Bar plots of cluster membership categoized by histologies/plot groups
+1. `cluster_membership.pdf`: Bar plots of cluster membership categorized by histologies/plot groups
 2. ` cluster_members_by_cancer_group_subtype.tsv`: Table of results